LuYF-Lemon-love/susu-huggingface-blog/en/00008_hf-bitsandbytes-integration.md

 But what if we can store those weights with less memory using a different data type?
 A methodology called quantization has been used widely in Deep Learning.

 ## Introduction to model quantization

 Experimentially, we have discovered that instead of using the 4-byte FP32 precision, we can get an almost identical inference outcome with 2-byte BF16/FP16 half-precision, which halves the model size.
 It'd be amazing to cut it further, but the inference quality outcome starts to drop dramatically at lower precision.

-To remediate that, we introduce 8-bit quantization.
+**To remediate that, we introduce 8-bit quantization.
 This method uses a quarter precision, thus needing only 1/4th of the model size!
-But it's not done by just dropping another half of the bits.
+But it's not done by just dropping another half of the bits.**

-Quantization is done by essentially “rounding” from one data type to another.
-For example, if one data type has the range 0..9 and another 0..4, then the value “4” in the first data type would be rounded to “2” in the second data type.
+**Quantization is done by essentially “rounding” from one data type to another.** For example, if one data type has the range 0..9 and another 0..4, then the value “4” in the first data type would be rounded to “2” in the second data type.
 However, if we have the value “3” in the first data type, it lies between 1 and 2 of the second data type, then we would usually round to “2”.
-This shows that both values “4” and “3” of the first data type have the same value “2” in the second data type.
-This highlights that quantization is a noisy process that can lead to information loss, a sort of lossy compression.
+This shows that both values “4” and “3” of the first data type have the same value “2” in the second data type. **This highlights that quantization is a noisy process that can lead to information loss, a sort of lossy compression.**

-The two most common 8-bit quantization techniques are zero-point quantization and absolute maximum (absmax) quantization.
-Zero-point quantization and absmax quantization map the floating point values into more compact int8 (1 byte) values.
-First, these methods normalize the input by scaling it by a quantization constant.
+The two most common 8-bit quantization techniques are zero-point quantization and absolute maximum (absmax) quantization. **Zero-point quantization and absmax quantization map the floating point values into more compact int8 (1 byte) values.** First, these methods normalize the input by scaling it by a quantization constant.

-For example, in zero-point quantization, if my range is -1.0…1.0 and I want to quantize into the range -127…127, I want to scale by the factor of 127 and then round it into the 8-bit precision.
-To retrieve the original value, you would need to divide the int8 value by that same quantization factor of 127.
-For example, the value 0.3 would be scaled to `0.3*127 = 38.1`.
+**For example, in zero-point quantization, if my range is -1.0…1.0 and I want to quantize into the range -127…127, I want to scale by the factor of 127 and then round it into the 8-bit precision.
+To retrieve the original value, you would need to divide the int8 value by that same quantization factor of 127.** For example, the value 0.3 would be scaled to `0.3*127 = 38.1`.
 Through rounding, we get the value of 38.
 If we reverse this, we get `38/127=0.2992` – we have a quantization error of 0.008 in this example.
 These seemingly tiny errors tend to accumulate and grow as they get propagated through the model’s layers and result in performance degradation.

 ![quantization](../images/00008_hf_bitsandbytes_integration/quantization.png)

 (Image taken from: [this blogpost](https://intellabs.github.io/distiller/algo_quantization.html) )

-Now let's look at the details of absmax quantization.
-To calculate the mapping between the fp16 number and its corresponding int8 number in absmax quantization, you have to first divide by the absolute maximum value of the tensor and then multiply by the total range of the data type.
+**Now let's look at the details of absmax quantization.** To calculate the mapping between the fp16 number and its corresponding int8 number in absmax quantization, **you have to first divide by the absolute maximum value of the tensor and then multiply by the total range of the data type.**

 For example, let's assume you want to apply absmax quantization in a vector that contains `[1.2, -0.5, -4.3, 1.2, -3.1, 0.8, 2.4, 5.4]`.
 You extract the absolute maximum of it, which is `5.4` in this case.
 Int8 has a range of `[-127, 127]`, so we divide 127 by `5.4` and obtain `23.5` for the scaling factor.
 Therefore multiplying the original vector by it gives the quantized vector `[28, -12, -101, 28, -73, 19, 56, 127]`.

 ![out-quant.gif](../images/00008_hf_bitsandbytes_integration/out-quant.gif)

-To retrieve the latest, one can just divide in full precision the int8 number with the quantization factor, but since the result above is "rounded" some precision will be lost.
+**To retrieve the latest, one can just divide in full precision the int8 number with the quantization factor, but since the result above is "rounded" some precision will be lost.**

 ![quant-freeze](../images/00008_hf_bitsandbytes_integration/quant-freeze.png)

-For an unsigned int8, we would subtract the minimum and scale by the absolute maximum.
+**For an unsigned int8, we would subtract the minimum and scale by the absolute maximum.
 This is close to what zero-point quantization does.
-It's is similar to a min-max scaling but the latter maintains the value scales in such a way that the value “0” is always represented by an integer without any quantization error.
+It's is similar to a min-max scaling but the latter maintains the value scales in such a way that the value “0” is always represented by an integer without any quantization error.**

-These tricks can be combined in several ways, for example, row-wise or vector-wise quantization, when it comes to matrix multiplication for more accurate results.
-Looking at the matrix multiplication, A\*B=C, instead of regular quantization that normalize by a absolute maximum value per tensor, vector-wise quantization finds the absolute maximum of each row of A and each column of B. Then we normalize A and B by dividing these vectors.
+**These tricks can be combined in several ways, for example, row-wise or vector-wise quantization, when it comes to matrix multiplication for more accurate results.** Looking at the matrix multiplication, A\*B=C, instead of regular quantization that normalize by a absolute maximum value per tensor, vector-wise quantization finds the absolute maximum of each row of A and each column of B. Then we normalize A and B by dividing these vectors.
 We then multiply A\*B to get C. Finally, to get back the FP16 values, we denormalize by computing the outer product of the absolute maximum vector of A and B. More details on this technique can be found in the [LLM.int8() paper](https://arxiv.org/abs/2208.07339) or in the [blog post about quantization and emergent features](https://timdettmers.com/2022/08/17/llm-int8-and-emergent-features/) on Tim's blog.

-While these basic techniques enable us to quanitize Deep Learning models, they usually lead to a drop in accuracy for larger models.
-The LLM.int8() implementation that we integrated into Hugging Face Transformers and Accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.
+While these basic techniques enable us to quanitize Deep Learning models, they usually lead to a drop in accuracy for larger models. **The LLM.int8() implementation that we integrated into Hugging Face Transformers and Accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.**

 ## A gentle summary of LLM.int8(): zero degradation matrix multiplication for Large Language Models

 In LLM.int8(), we have demonstrated that it is crucial to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for large models.
-We demonstrate that performance deterioration is caused by outlier features, which we explain in the next section.
+We demonstrate that performance deterioration is caused by **outlier features**, which we explain in the next section.
 The LLM.int8() algorithm itself can be explain as follows.

 In essence, LLM.int8() seeks to complete the matrix multiplication computation in three steps:
-1. From the input hidden states, extract the outliers (i.e. values that are larger than a certain threshold) by column.
+1. **From the input hidden states, extract the outliers (i.e. values that are larger than a certain threshold) by column.**
-2. Perform the matrix multiplication of the outliers in FP16 and the non-outliers in int8.
+2. **Perform the matrix multiplication of the outliers in FP16 and the non-outliers in int8.**
-3. Dequantize the non-outlier results and add both outlier and non-outlier results together to receive the full result in FP16.
+3. **Dequantize the non-outlier results and add both outlier and non-outlier results together to receive the full result in FP16.**

 These steps can be summarized in the following animation: